-I am in love with this recipe.
+I am in love with banana pie recipes.
 I know.
 What kind of person loves a pie?
 I must be terribly shallow.
 But all I know is this pie makes me feel happy.
 And I if there’s anything I know about myself…I LOVE being happy!
-So bring on the Vegan Banana Cream Pie and the happiness!
+So bring on the Vegan Banana Coconut Cream Pie and the happiness!
 What’s next?
 Unicorns and rainbows?
 I can always hope!

-This recipe happened because I asked the question on the Namely Marly Facebook Page, “What’s your favorite Thanksgiving Day dish that you’d like to see veganized?”
+This vegan cream pie recipe happened because I asked the question on the Namely Marly Facebook Page, “What’s your favorite Thanksgiving Day dish that you’d like to see veganized?”

 There were several responses, but the one I really picked up on was Banana Cream Pie.

 My mind immediately raced back to the days of my mom’s dessert table.
-My mom still makes a mean dessert and she even makes vegan versions for us, but for some reason banana cream slipped off the menu over the last few years.
-Maybe, just maybe, she always made that pie for ME and because I was vegan she decided it would be too hard to make a vegan version of this recipe.
+My mom still makes a mean dessert and she even makes vegan versions for us, but for some reason banana cream pie slipped off the menu over the last few years.

-I’m going to surprise her this year with this recipe.
+I’m going to surprise her this year with this dairy free pie recipe.
 I can’t wait to see the look on her face when she tries it.
 Because it’s good.
 Dang good!

 This pie starts with a golden sandwich cookie pie crust.
 I could have gone completely traditional and done a baked pie crust, but I loved the idea of these golden sandwich cookies creating a delicious foundation for the pie.
 It kind of reminds me of vanilla wafers which I always loved combined with bananas.